Charles A. Duelfer

 Charles A. Duelfer is Chairman of Omnis, Inc., a consulting firm in aerospace, defense, intelligence, training, and finance.
 He is a regular commentator in the media on intelligence and foreign policy and is the author of Hide and Seek: The Search for Truth in Iraq.

-Duelfer was the former Special Advisor to the Director of Central Intelligence on Iraqi weapons of mass destruction.
-He led the Iraq Survey Group (ISG) that conducted the investigation of the scope of Iraq's WMD.
-The ISG was an intelligence organization of over 1700 military and civilian staff that investigated Iraq WMD programs.
-The ISG's definitive work, known as the Duelfer Report, described in detail the relationship of the Saddam Regime to WMD and was presented to the President and Congress in October 2004.
-It was published with previously classified addenda in 2005.

-From 2005-2008, Duelfer was CEO of Transformational Space, Inc., a small space launch vehicle company that worked under NASA and DARPA contracts to develop a new vapor-pressurized liquid fuel engine.

 Previously, Duelfer was the Deputy Executive Chairman and then Acting Chairman of the UN Special Commission on Iraq (UNSCOM) from 1993 until its termination in 2000.
-The Commission was established following the Gulf War by the UN Security Council to monitor and eliminate Iraq's WMD.